 - Any contracts or agreements between your loved one and the nursing home

-- Any communications between your loved one and the nursing home
+- Any communications between your loved one and the nursing home.

 This is not an exhaustive list, so bring any other documents you suspect might be important.
 Any information you provide to an attorney is completely confidential.

-Step 4.
-Filing a Nursing Home Abuse Lawsuit
+Step 4: Filing a Nursing Home Abuse Lawsuit

-Once the complaint is filed with the court, the court imposes specific deadlines.
-One of these deadlines is for the completion of discovery.
-This process involves the exchange of information between the parties.
-Your attorney may request that the nursing home provide documentation of its practices such as employment information or Medicare reviews.
+Our nursing home lawyers may request that the nursing home provide documentation of its practices, such as employment information or Medicare reviews.
 In turn, the nursing home may request information about your loved one’s medical or mental health history or other sensitive information.
-Anything that is relevant to the case is discoverable by the nursing home; while your attorney can object to certain requests, if the court determines that certain documents must be produced, your attorney must comply.
+The nursing home is free to uncover all information relevant to the case; while your attorney can object to certain requests, if the court determines that specific documents must be produced, your attorney must comply.

 At the trial, both sides will present their arguments to the judge and the jury.
 The judge is responsible for findings of law in a trial—for example, whether a piece of evidence is admissible or how to instruct the jury on applicable laws.
 The jury is responsible for findings of fact in the case—for example, whether the nursing home was negligent in hiring someone who was previously convicted of a violent crime.

 How Long Do Nursing Home Abuse Cases Take?